 Federal Pell Grants

-These federally funded grants are currently awarded to exceptionally needy students.
-The amount varies due to federal funding levels.
-The amount of your Pell Grant is based on the Expected Family Contribution (EFC) noted on your Student Aid Report, the cost of attendance, and your enrollment status.
+The amount of Pell varies every year due to federal funding levels.
+The amount of your Pell Grant is based on the Expected Family Contribution (EFC), the cost of attendance, and your enrollment status .For more information regarding the federal definition of need and Pell Grant details please visit studentaid.gov/grants.